sacherjj/CasperLabs/docs/NODE.md

 * 40403 - For monitoring (GraphQL, Grafana etc)
 * 40404 - Intra node communication port for node discovery.

-It is possible to override these settings by passing the `-port` flag when starting the node.
+It is possible to override these and other settings when starting the node.
+Run `casperlabs-node --help` to see a list of options.

 ---
-### Running a Validator Node on the Casper Testnet
+## The Casper Testnet
 CasperLabs is building a permissionless public blockchain.
-However, the current phase of the Testnet is only open to limited, approved set of validators that have agreed to the Terms and Conditions.
-Fill in this form to express interest to join the Testnet as a validator.
+However, the current phase of the Testnet bonded validator slots are open to node operators that have agreed to the Terms and Conditions and signed up to participate in the program.
+To sign up for the Testnet, complete this (process)[https://docs.google.com/forms/d/e/1FAIpQLSdaxtS015aiH89Pn0zt09v95FqNDoBk3hOH7Jq0IeuUWFVcTA/viewform?usp=sf_link]

+### Running a Node on the Casper Testnet
+It's possible to run a Read only node on the testnet.
+The configuration of a read only node is exactly the same as a bonded node at this time.
+Read only nodes process all state updates and receive all blocks just as bonded nodes.
+Read only nodes are not permitted to propose blocks or participate in consensus.

 ##### Step 1: Create an account at [clarity.casperlabs.io](https://clarity.casperlabs.io)

 Create an account, which automatically creates a new keypair.
-This keypair should be downloaded to the machine where you will run the node.
-This will be your validator account and keypair.
-Share your Base16 Public Key generated through CLarity with Casper.
-To join the Testnet as a validator, this information is required to be included in the `accounts.csv` file.
+This keypair should be downloaded to the machine running the node software.

 ##### Step 2: Get the ChainSpec

-The node needs the information that allows it to connect to Testnet.
+The first block in the blockchain is the Genesis block.
+The nodes must have the same Genesis block in order to be on the same chain.
 This information is known as the Chain specification (Chainspec).
 The Chainspec is comprised of a list of Genesis validators, stored in the `accounts.csv` file and a `manifest.toml`, which contains protocol parameters.
 These files need to be placed in the `chainspec/genesis` directory on the node.

 ###### Testnet ChainSpec